 Talk and discussion about the role of community anchors in public service reform, drawing on What Works Scotland research.

-The first half, the researchers will:
+In the first half, the researchers:

 - introduced the community anchor ‘model’ and provide some illustrations from the research

 - made links between the role of community anchors and the Christie Commission’s aspirations for public service reform in Scotland

 - highlighted themes of social change – relevant to both community anchors and public service reform – of local democracy, community resilience for sustainable development and inequalities